Leadership & Career Studies

 Leadership & Career Studies students take academic courses, explore college life and develop career experiences based on their interests and goals.
 All Leadership & Career Studies students are required to complete a variety of employment experiences both on and off Temple's Main Campus.

-Each Leadership & Career Studies student is matched with a mentor who is a matriculated Temple student.
+Each Leadership & Career Studies student is matched with a coach who is a matriculated Temple student.
 All students participate in a wide variety of activities, events, and organizations within Temple University.

 Leadership & Career Studies evolved from the Institute's two-year program, the Academy for Adult Learning, established in 2008.
 Photos from the Academy for Adult Learning classes 2008-2017